 Provides students with an opportunity to explore the musical, social and cultural aspects of rock music from its pre-rock influences and its development through c.1963.
 Emphasis is placed on building listening and comprehension skills through listening to rock music, in-class discussion of the music, class assignments, research, and reading of the text.
-Prerequisites: RD30 or RD90 or designated placement test score; WR121 (may be taken concurrently).
-Offered fall term.
+Prerequisites: RD90 or WR91, or designated placement test score; WR121 (may be taken concurrently).

-MUS265 3 credits
+MUS265 3 credits History of Rock II: Rock's Golden Age

-History of Rock II: Rock's Golden Age Provides students with an opportunity to explore the musical, social and cultural aspects of rock music from its pre-rock influences and its development from 1964-1975.
+Provides students with an opportunity to explore the musical, social and cultural aspects of rock music from its pre-rock influences and its development from 1964-1975.
 Emphasis is placed on building listening and comprehension skills through listening to rock music, in-class discussion of the music, class assignments, research, and reading of the text.
-Prerequisites: RD30 or RD90 or designated placement test score; WR121 (may be taken concurrently).
-Offered winter term.
+Prerequisites: RD90 or WR91, or designated placement test score; WR121 (may be taken concurrently).